EnMod/obsidian-so3-dictionary/README.md

 ## Differences in functionality from a typical Obsidian CSS theme

-All of these can be turned off by going into `obsidian.css` and commenting out/deleting code in the "SO3-Specific Presentational Styles" section.
+All of these can be turned off by going into `.obsidian/theme/so3-dict.css` and commenting out/deleting code in the "SO3-Specific Presentational Styles" section.
 Use `Ctrl/Cmd+F` in your text editor and search for "SO3" to get there fast.

 - Your actions bar is now in the bottom right of your note's pane.
 The entry type now covers the top right of the header so it had to go somewhere!
 - The "drag this note" icon has been moved into the square in the top-left of the note.